gauravsatav/gcpCertification/3_Launching_into_Machine_Learning/notes.md

 * To avoid data imbalance you have 2 options
   * Downsample Majority Class
-  * Upweight (give more importance)  minority class.
-So while preparing data for training, more samples from this will be used.
+  * Upweight downsampled/majority class : give more importance to the loss calculated on majority class.
+Since we have downsampled the majority class, for the output to be interpreted as probability, we have to give more importance to the MAJORITY class.

 ###  Practical ML